 We will pay a pension to your family on your death, on the same terms and conditions as set out in previous questions.
-However, please note that a widow's pension would be based only on service after 1978, and a widower's or civil partner's pension generally on service only since 1988.

 Re-employment

 What happens if I am reemployed by a Civil Service pensions employer?
 Will I be able to rejoin the pension scheme?